-Federal Pell Grants will range from $606 to $5,920 for 2017-18 for eligible students for a full-year, full-time award.
+The maximum Federal Pell Grant award for the 2023-2024 award year is $7,395 for eligible students.
 Individual awards are determined based on federal formula.
 Payment is calculated for full-time enrollment (12 or more hours per semester), 3/4 time enrollment (9-11 hours per semester), or half-time enrollment (6-8 hours per semester).
 Students enrolled less than half-time may also be eligible.
 To be considered for a Federal Pell Grant, the results of your valid application must reach us while you are still enrolled.
-Students with prior baccalaureate degrees are not eligible.
+Students with a prior bachelor's degree are not eligible.

 Federal Supplemental Educational Opportunity Grants (FSEOG) are available to students who show exceptional financial need and, normally, who are eligible for a Federal Pell Grant.
 These grants are partially federally funded, but awarding is controlled by the University.
 Because funding is limited, priority is given to students who complete the FAFSA by June 1 and list Buena Vista University on the application.